What are tax credits?

-Similarly, if your income is set to drop you can either tell the Revenue about this change now, in which case your award will be re-calculated using an estimate of your likely income this year, or wait until the end of year review.
+Similarly, if your income is set to drop you can either tell HMRC about this change now, in which case your award will be re-calculated using an estimate of your likely income this year, or wait until the end of tax year review.

 More information is available on change of circumstances.

 If you are already receiving tax credits please note that you may be subject to an adjustment from previous years.
 To find out more see tax credit overpayments.